maroueneboubakri/lscan/README.md

 Optionally Use -n parameter to specify the library name.

 Collisions may occurs while generating the sig file.
 In this case a libc.exc file will be created.
-To resolve the conflicts you must edit the .exc file and remove lines to remove conflict functions or add + to keep to the beginning of the line to keep a function.
+To resolve the conflicts you must edit the .exc and add '+' at the start of the line to keep a module or '-' if you are not sure about the selection.
+Do nothing if you want to exclue all the modules.
 After resolving the conflicts run the above command again.
 Finnaly copy the libc.sig file to lscan's sig folder.

 ## Changelog